 Starting in 2005, ODOT, acting as lead agency, has managed the development of an Oregon 22 Expressway Management Plan for the corridor.
-While significant progress on the EMP had been done for the area west of I-5, further work of a draft EMP was suspended in 2009 when the initial traffic analysis showed that an interchange at Oregon 22 and Cordon Road was not necessary to meet the mobility standards of the highway.
-Due to changes in land use in the vicinity of Cordon Road and Highway 22 to spur significant new industrial development and employment, Marion County and the city of Salem requested that a study be undertaken of the need for an interchange at Oregon 22 and Cordon Road (these roads are currently grade separated but not connected).
+While significant progress on the EMP had been done for the area west of I-5, further work of a draft EMP was suspended in 2009 when the initial traffic analysis showed that an interchange at Oregon 22E and Cordon Road was not necessary to meet the mobility standards of the highway.
+Due to changes in land use in the vicinity of Cordon Road and Oregon 22 to spur significant new industrial development and employment, Marion County and the city of Salem requested that a study be undertaken of the need for an interchange at Oregon 22 and Cordon Road (these roads are currently grade separated but not connected).
 ODOT, Marion County, and the city of Salem began the Oregon 22/Cordon Road Interchange Study (CRIS) to engage elected officials and stakeholders on the purpose and need for improvements at Oregon 22 and Cordon Road.
 SKATS staff participated in the CRIS project team.
 In March 2012, the CRIS technical memo reported on the anticipated transportation and economic benefits to the area if the interchange was constructed.
-In April 2012, the CRIS Advisory Committee met and agreed to include the interchange when work recommenced on the Expressway Plan; although, ODOT reserved its right to delay official support until the interchange was included and examined in the Expressway Plan (which is now referred to as a Facility Plan).
+In April 2012, the CRIS Advisory Committee met and agreed to include the interchange when work recommenced on the Expressway Plan; although, ODOT considers it a local project and reserved its right to delay official support until the interchange was included and examined in the Expressway Plan (which is now referred to as a Facility Plan).

-Lead: Oregon DOT
+Lead: ODOT

-Status: Restarting the Facility Plan study (formerly the Highway 22 E
+Status: Continuing the Facility Plan study (formerly the

-Expressway).
+Highway 22E Expressway).

-Deliverables: Public Involvement Plan for the study, Stakeholder Interviews and Summary, Summary of Community Forums, Title VI Project Summary Report, Draft and Final Technical Memos from consultant, Draft and Final Facility Plans (to be completed no later than 12/31/2015).
+- Public Involvement Plan for the study;

+- Stakeholder Interviews and Summary;

+- Summary of Community Forums;

+- Title VI Project Summary Report;

+- Draft and Final Technical Memos from consultant; and

+- Draft and Final Facility Plans (to be completed no later than 6/30/2017).

-Note: The following 3 major studies are either waiting for final actions (#5) or require additional coordination to make further progress (#6 and #7) but are not likely to have significant progress this year.
-They are included here to recognize that during the 2015-16 UPWP period, some minor planning work by ODOT and SKATS may be required.
+Note: The following 3 major studies are either waiting for final actions (#5) or require additional coordination to make further progress (#6 and #7) but are not likely to make significant progress this year.
+They are included here to recognize that during the 2016-17 UPWP period, some minor planning work by ODOT and SKATS may be required.